census-instrumentation/opencensus-website/content/_index.md

 ##### What is OpenCensus?

-{{<title>}} allows you to collect application **metrics** and **distributed traces**, then transfer the data to a backend of your choice in real time.
+{{<title>}} is a set of libraries for various languages that allow you to collect application **metrics** and **distributed traces**, then transfer the data to a backend of your choice in real time.
 This data can be analyzed by developers and admins to understand the health of the application and debug problems.

 {{<button class="btn-light" icon="true" href="/introduction/#overview">}}Overview{{</button>}}